florianbuehler/wordle/README.md

 to let eslint fix it automatically where possible.

-## ✨ Production
+## 💫 Deployment

-Build an optimized and production ready version of the project by using
+Build an optimized and production ready version of the project with
 ```shell script
 npm run build
 ```
-The production build is located in the *./build* directory and can then be served with a static file server.
+The production build is located in the *./build* directory and can be served with a static file server.
 E.g. by running
 ```shell script
 serve -s build
 ```